What is a puncture wound?

 Keep the area clean and dry.

-Carefully follow the doctor's instructions for care of the wound.
+Carefully follow the healthcare provider's instructions for care of the wound.

-Return for follow-up care as advised by your child's doctor.
+Return for follow-up care as advised by your child's healthcare provider.